 Dues for joining the club are $25 for a annual membership.
+Please note that the club’s annual membership dues will increase to $30 effective November 1st, 2017.
+So, join now and save!
 Having a club membership is not required to participate in any club sponsored shoot or event, however it is encouraged.
 The money collected for membership goes towards the maintenance and upkeep of the facility.
 Membership is required when using the grounds for non-sponsored outings.

 Regular club meetings are on the second Monday of every month at 7:30 pm at the club house.